 The Christine Mowat Plain Language Achievement Award is an international award recognizing an outstanding contribution to advancing plain language.

-The Christine Mowat Plain Language Achievement Award recognizes a significant contribution to advancing plain language at the local, regional, national, or international levels.
+- to recognize a significant contribution to advancing plain language at the local, regional, national, or international levels

-PLAIN generally presents the award every 2 years, at the international conference.
+PLAIN generally presents the award every two years.
+The winner receives:

 - an engraved presentation award

 - public acknowledgement of their achievements on the PLAIN website and other PLAIN communication channels

 The Christine Mowat Plain Language Achievement Award will be presented to a person or organization who has significantly advanced plain language as a professional through their work and represented the profession of plain language with the highest integrity and skill.

 A person’s plain language work can be in any language and take a variety of forms:

 - significant research in the field of plain language